Denis Waxin: Trial and sentence

 In May 2002, Waxin's trial for the murders of Monchaux and Thebib, as well as the rapes, began at the cour d'assises in Douai.
 During the proceedings, psychiatrists described him as a perverse egocentric who "sexualized a hatred born in early childhood".
-On May 31, he was found guilty and sentenced to life imprisonment plus 30 years of preventative detention, which he immediately appealed.
+On 31 May, he was found guilty and sentenced to life imprisonment plus 30 years of preventative detention, which he immediately appealed.

-On September 9, Waxin's second trial for the murder of Hoareau began: he was judged separately because he still a minor at the time.
+On 9 September, Waxin's second trial for the murder of Hoareau began: he was judged separately since he was still a minor at the time.
 He was found guilty of her murder as well, and was sentenced to 20 years imprisonment, which he also appealed.
 In October 2003, his appeal in the Hoareau case was presented before the cour d'assises in Saint-Omer, which upheld the initial sentence.

 Waxin's second appeal trial began in November 2003, again in Saint-Omer.
-When brought to the stand, he burst into tears and finally asked for forgiveness by the victims' family members.
-At the end, he was again found guilty and resentenced to a life term with 29 years of preventative detention.
+When brought to the stand, he burst into tears and finally asked for forgiveness from the victims' family members.
+In the end, he was again found guilty and resentenced to a life term with 29 years of preventative detention.
 As a result of his latest conviction, he will not be eligible for release until January 2028.